haowulab/haowulab.github.io/pages/bio.md

 as an engineer.
 I was in a team to develop and customize software for power system controls and optimizations.
 The everyday work was C and Fortran programming.
-In mid 2001, my wife got her Ph.D. in biology and found a job in Maine.
+In mid 2001, my wife got her Ph.D. in genetics and found a job in Maine.
 I quitted my job and moved with her.
 <p>
 From July 2001 to August 2005,